nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 **Goal:** Assign each column or group of columns to a standardized variable by clicking on them.

 - Select multiple related columns at once using CTRL+click or SHIFT+click
 - Can't find a column?
-Filter your column list by name using the search bar at the top left
+Filter your column list using the search bar at the top left
 - Can't find a variable?
 Use the search bar in the assessment tool list to narrow down options
 - Note that variable names in the tool may not always match your local naming conventions, for example, what your site calls "disease duration" may be listed as "time since diagnosis".
   If a search does not return results, try alternative terms or synonyms.
 You can also browse the [full NICHY variable list](https://docs.google.com/spreadsheets/d/1ubx4VcJ8pq8DuKaEKq4oYcD3IZ0A9W9TB_aDn3oyLqE/edit?gid=0#gid=0) to get an overview of all available terms before annotating.